 High quality Orthophoto enables seeing the 3D bird’s eye view and already provides insight on the slopes surface type and state.
 In this case it is possible to observe grassy, newly made embankments.

-The Orthophotographic shading gives the user an opportunity to immediately notice the beginnign of shallow slope failure in two particular areas which is difficult to spot with the regular DEM.
-These examples are the obvious warning signs that the slope might be unstable and prone to shallow, rainfall or vibration induded failures.
+The Orthophotographic shading gives the user an opportunity to immediately notice the beginning of shallow slope failure in two particular areas which is difficult to spot with the regular DEM.
+These examples are the obvious warning signs that the slope might be unstable and prone to shallow, rainfall or vibration included failures.

-The pictures below display, how the use of the profile function, estimates the height at which slope starts to erode.
+The pictures below show, how the use of the profile function helps to estimate the height at which slope starts to erode.
 Comparing the slope and the landslides heights in 2 different places, we can see that the landslides have emerged almost at the same level despite the difference in slopes’ height, i.e. at the elevation level of 4,2-4,4 meters.
-The inclination of the slope angles is the almost the same (31-33 degrees) at both points.
+The inclination of the slope angles is almost the same (31-33 degrees) at both points.

 |Height (m)||Slope Angle (o)|